-Not all business intelligence software is created equal.
+Not all business intelligence tools are created equal.
 Sure, there are plenty of BI tools with great reporting, data analytics and visual functions.
 But just because a BI tool works great for one business, doesn’t guarantee it’ll have the same impact for another.
 This is especially true when you take the size of a business into account.

 There are a plethora of self-service BI tools that work great for small and mid-sized companies.
 They provide great dashboards and ad hoc queries that make their decision-making processes easier.
 But these tools rarely work for large companies with even larger software requirements.
-As such, they need more than just BI software — they need enterprise BI software.
+As such, they need more than just BI software — they need enterprise business intelligence tools.

 So enterprise BI, then, is simply BI software that caters its functionality to large businesses.
 But is that all it means?
 Of course not.